© 2025 MICHIGAN PUBLIC

 He said his experience as a county prosecutor sets him apart from other candidates.

-"The attorney general really needs to be a position where we fight for the people—even against the most powerful," he says.
+"The attorney general really needs to be a position where we fight for the people—even against the most powerful," he said.
 "That’s what I’ve done throughout my career, and that’s what I’m prepared to do as attorney general.
 I believe that’s what sets me apart."

 Former federal prosecutor Mark Totten is also in the race for the Democratic nomination for attorney general.
 On the Republican side, Birmingham attorney Kevin Kijewski is also running.